 At first the newspaper heard only a rumor -- something about somebody dying in the jail and the body being shipped out before an autopsy could be performed.

 Strange how what turns out to be a big story will surprise you -- how it may not be about the great and powerful, about Roman emperors and their census and taxes.
 Sometimes it's just about people looking for shelter on the road, a place to spend the night on the way to someplace else.
-Joe Telles' story, it turns out, mirrors The Story, the one about there being no room at the inn.
+Joe Telles's story, it turns out, mirrors The Story.

-The stranger left behind little but the usual, fragmentary chronicles of the poor and troubled.
-A brush with the law years ago, traces of a family, an illness only vaguely diagnosed. ...
+He left behind little but the usual, fragmentary chronicles of the poor and troubled.
+A brush with the law years ago, traces of a family, an illness only vaguely diagnosed. . . .
 There was no way to know what he thought, what he prayed, that last night.
-Some of us still wonder about that every December 21st.
+Some of us still wonder about that every Dec.
+21.

 It hurts to think about it, but it's a saving kind of hurt.
 It reminds us there is still time.
 Four whole days of it.
 Time to wake up, to free ourselves from the hubbub, to slip off our numb, dying selves, and come alive to the least of these.
 Four days to bring Christmas.